What does a career in early childhood education look like?

 Your course work

 As an early childhood education major, you must first fulfill core curriculum requirements, which are typically completed during your first two years.
 As you narrow your focus, you will learn how to teach math, science, social studies, reading and writing in early childhood education settings.
 Other courses will include play and early learning, classroom management and parent/family dynamics.
 You must also complete an internship, known traditionally as a student teaching experience.

 Ultimately, you will understand how to effectively engage children in learning activities while also addressing a broad spectrum of developmental skills, including cognitive skills such as attention and memory, motor skills like balance and social skills including sharing and group participation.
-Visit the academic bulletin entry for early childhood education for more details.
+Visit the academic bulletin for more details.